olmjo/RcppTN/README.md

     c(1, 1),
     c(-Inf, 5),
     c(1, Inf)
     ) ## multiple draws, each from a different distribution
 ```

+Functions for calculating moments are also available.

 The R package also provides a C++-level API for reproducible RNG from
 a truncated normal distribution.